ZHymLumine/ProtHyena/README.md

 and etc.

-- To fine-tune on a new downstream task add new dataset, pipeline and experienment configs.
+- To fine-tune on a new downstream task add new dataset for evaluation, create new configs in `pipeline`, `experienment` and `dataset` folders.
+You can follow ours examples in those folders.

 ## Citation
 Feel free to cite us if you find our work useful :)